Electronic news gathering: Transition to ENG

 This portability greatly contributed to the rise of electronic news gathering as it made portable news more easily accessible than ever before.

 Early portable video systems recorded at a lower quality than broadcast studio cameras, which made them less desirable than non portable video systems.
 When the Portapak video camera was introduced in 1967, it was a new method of video recording, forever shifting ENG.

 By the time videotape technology advanced, the capability for microwave transmission was well established (and used in the 1960s by the BBC's ill-fated Mobile Film Processing Unit).
 But the convenience of videotape finally allowed crews to more easily use microwave links to quickly send their footage back to the studio.
 It even made live feeds more possible, as in the police shootout with the Symbionese Liberation Army in 1974.
 Also in 1974, KMOX, a station in St. Louis, Mo., was the first to abandon film and switch entirely to ENG.
 Stations all over the country made the switch over the next decade.

+During the mid-to-late 1970s, several companies, such as RCA, Sony, and Ikegami released portable one-piece color television cameras designed for ENG use.
+These included the RCA TK-76, Sony BVP-300, and the Ikegami HL-79.
+These cameras became popular with television stations.
+These cameras utilized vidicon tubes to capture video as solid-state imagers (such as CCDs) would not be practical in broadcasting until the late 1980s.
+In 1974, Sony introduced the VO-3800 portable 3/4" U-matic videocassette recorder, which was followed up by the BVU-100, BVU-110, and BVU-50 U-matic recorders, which were also popular with broadcasters for ENG use.

 ENG greatly reduces the delay between when the footage is captured and when it can be broadcast, thus enabling news gathering and reporting to become steady cycle with little time in between when story breaks and when a story can air.
 Coupled with live microwave and/or satellite trucks, reporters were able to show live what was happening, bringing the audience into news events as they happened.

 CNN launched in June 1980, as ENG technologies were emerging.
 The technology was still in its developmental stages, and had yet to be integrated with satellites and microwave relays, which caused some problems with the network's early transmissions.
 However, ENG proved to be a crucial development for all television news as news content recorded using videocassette recorders was easier to edit, duplicate and distribute.
 Over time, as editing technology has become simpler and more accessible, video production processes have largely passed from broadcast engineers to producers and writers, making the process quicker.

 However, initially the ENG cameras and recorders were heavier and bulkier than their film equivalents.
 This restricted the ability of camera operators from escaping danger or hurrying toward a news event.
 Editing equipment was expensive and each scene had to be searched out on the master recording.